-Applicants seeking Proposition 84 funding should note that PRC §75102 requires lead agencies to notify tribal entities prior to adoption of Negative Declarations or Environmental Impact Reports (EIRs) if traditional tribal lands are within the area of the proposed project.
+Applicants should note that PRC §75102 requires lead agencies to notify tribal entities prior to adoption of Negative Declarations or Environmental Impact Reports (EIRs) if traditional tribal lands are within the area of the proposed project.
 Appendix D contains additional information on tribal notification.